TheresaLui/SelfHelpContent_v2/articles/cognitiveservices.luis/luis-improvepredictionaccuracy-phraselist.md

 ## **Recommended Steps**

-* Review concepts of [phrase list feature](https://docs.microsoft.com/azure/cognitive-services/luis/luis-concept-feature#a-phrase-list-for-a-particular-concept), [model as a feature](https://docs.microsoft.com/azure/cognitive-services/luis/luis-concept-feature#a-model-as-a-feature-helps-another-model), [required features](https://docs.microsoft.com/azure/cognitive-services/luis/luis-concept-feature#required-features) and [global features](https://docs.microsoft.com/azure/cognitive-services/luis/luis-concept-feature#global-features) and understand when to use each.
+* Review concepts of [phrase list feature](https://docs.microsoft.com/azure/cognitive-services/luis/luis-concept-feature#a-phrase-list-for-a-particular-concept), [model as a feature](https://docs.microsoft.com/azure/cognitive-services/luis/luis-concept-feature#a-model-as-a-feature-helps-another-model), [required features](https://docs.microsoft.com/azure/cognitive-services/luis/luis-concept-feature#required-features) and [global features](https://docs.microsoft.com/azure/cognitive-services/luis/luis-concept-feature#global-features) and understand when to use each

-* Learn how to add [phrase list as a feature](https://docs.microsoft.com/azure/cognitive-services/luis/luis-how-to-add-features#add-phrase-list-as-a-feature).
+* Learn how to add [phrase list as a feature](https://docs.microsoft.com/azure/cognitive-services/luis/luis-how-to-add-features#add-phrase-list-as-a-feature)

-* Learn how to add [model as a feature](https://docs.microsoft.com/azure/cognitive-services/luis/luis-how-to-add-features#model-as-a-feature).
+* Learn how to add [model as a feature](https://docs.microsoft.com/azure/cognitive-services/luis/luis-how-to-add-features#model-as-a-feature)

-* Follow the [best practices](https://docs.microsoft.com/azure/cognitive-services/luis/luis-concept-best-practices) for building an app in LUIS to understand how to use features in the cycle of creating an app.
+* Follow the [best practices](https://docs.microsoft.com/azure/cognitive-services/luis/luis-concept-best-practices) for building an app in LUIS to understand how to use features in the cycle of creating an app